 The Rialto Theater at the time was a dreadful place to have a Sunday school class, or any kind of meeting for that matter.
-The lighting was poor and it made the atmosphere dark and eerie with the decor and especially the thick red curtains on the stage.
+The lighting was poor and it made the atmosphere dark and eerie with its’ decor and especially the thick red curtains on the stage.
 Fifty years earlier the theater was a picture of elegance, but time and deterioration had taken a huge toll.
-When one walked down the aisle there was a film of sticky substance which was probably spilled soda which lightly stuck to the sole of one’s shoes and with walking caused a squeaking sound.
+When one walked down the aisle there was a film of sticky substance, probably spilled soda which lightly stuck to the sole of your shoes and caused a squeaking sound when walking.
 When standing at the speaker’s stand the lighting was so dim one couldn’t see the audience very well.
 This was an advantage for some of the men who used the comfortable theater chairs and the dim lights to encourage a little nap during the lesson!

-An interesting and potentially hazardous thing happened one Sunday morning while I was at the hospital and not present, and this incident caused the men of the class to begin thinking a courtroom might not be such an ideal place for a Sunday school class.
-The county jail was on the top floor of the building and through some strange circumstances, there was a breakout of several prisoners from the jail.
-During the fellowship time prior to the class opening, one of the escapees came into the room and for a short time held the class hostage while brandishing a knife or some type of weapon.
+An interesting and potentially hazardous thing happened one Sunday morning while I was at the hospital and not present.
+This incident caused the men of the class to begin thinking a courtroom might not be an ideal place for a Sunday school class.
+The county jail was on the top floor of the building and through some strange circumstances there was a breakout of several prisoners from the jail.
+During the fellowship time prior to the class opening one of the escapees came into the room and for a short time held the class hostage while brandishing a knife or some type of weapon.
 He apparently realized a hostage situation with old men was futile, and he quickly fled with no harm done to anyone.
 Within a few hours the escapees were caught and arrested.
 It made for an interesting morning of Bible study, and I was sorry I missed the action.
 I believe this planted the seed for yet another move for the class.

-Within the next year the class switched from a conference call class to a radio Bible class because a local FM station offered to broadcast the class at a charge that was lower than what we were paying the phone company.
+Within the next year the class switched from a conference call class to a radio Bible class.
+A local FM station offered to broadcast the class at a charge which was lower than we were paying the phone company.
 The availability and quality of the transmission was so much better.
 To this day this unique class is still broadcast throughout Union County each Sunday for an hour.
 The total outreach and effect of the ministry of this class is not known, but I am confident the Lord is blessing their efforts to reach others with the gospel.
-I have nothing but great memories and respect for the men I was privileged to know and serve alongside in that Men’s Bible Class and am grateful to the Lord that He opened the door.
+I have nothing but great memories and respect for the men I was privileged to know and serve alongside in that Men’s Bible Class and am grateful to the Lord He opened this door of ministry.